Biggie’s Legacy, Diddy’s Villain Era: Their Strange Friendship Through the Years, Explained

 Biggie and Diddy’s Relationship Hits A Wall Over Publishing Rights

-Though it would be decades later before this tidbit was revealed, months before Biggie’s shocking death in 1997, he was allegedly trying to get out from under his Bad Boy contract citing issues with his publishing rights.
+Though it would be decades later before this tidbit was revealed, months before Biggie’s shocking death in 1997, he was allegedly trying to get out of his Bad Boy contract, citing issues with his publishing rights.
 According to hip-hop photographer Monique Bunn in an interview for Rolling Stone, Biggie told her way back when that his plan was to leave Diddy and the label because the legal fight to get his music rights back was beginning to become too much.

 Diddy Pulls Weird Move After Biggie’s Death

 According to Burrowes, not too long after Biggie’s death via drive-by shooting in 1997, the label was approached to see about putting the “Big Poppa” star on the cover of Rolling Stone as a way to honor his legacy.
-However, that didn’t end up happening because Diddy reportedly took the cover spot himself in an attempt to promote his own forthcoming album at the time, “No Way Out.”
+However, it never happened because Diddy reportedly took the cover spot himself in an attempt to promote his own forthcoming album at the time, “No Way Out.”

 Weird move to pull for your “brother,” but OK.